opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/advanced_format_detection.md

 Before you continue with this lesson, refer to the [documentation links](#see-also) below.

+> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](./introduction.md#keyview-filter-sdk-introduction) lesson covering essential setup steps (*e.g.* required downloads and installation steps) and basic Filter SDK concepts.

+### Resources

-Be sure to download the KeyView Filter resources from [here](../../resources/keyview_filter/) and extract them to `C:\MicroFocus\idol-oem-tutorials\resources` before you continue.
+Be sure to download the following resources before you continue:
+- sample documents from [here](../../resources/keyview_filter/) and install to `C:\MicroFocus\idol-oem-tutorials\resources`

+> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](../keyview_filter/introduction.md#keyview-sdk-introduction) lesson covering essential setup steps (*e.g.* required downloads and installation steps) and basic KeyView Filter SDK concepts.

 ## Don't rely on the file extension